ocua21/Data-Analytics-Projects/README.md

 # Data-Analytics-Projects
+Welcome to my Data Analytics portfolio!

-A collection of projects demonstrating proficiency in data analytics and machine learning tools.
+Here you will find a collection of projects demonstrating proficiency in data analytics and machine learning tools.

 **Project**|**Description**|**Tools**
 ---|---|---